mint42/fdf/README.md

 # FDF

 fdf is a graphics project in the 42 curriculum.
-It uses the minilibx (mlx for short) graphics library to introduce the concepts of window drawing, and keyboard managment in graphical environment.
+It uses the minilibx (mlx for short) graphics library to introduce the concepts of window drawing, and event managment in graphical environment.
 The goal of this project is to parse a file with 3-D coordinates to create 2 different wireframe projections of that file.

 ## Getting Started